RedFlame2112/genshin-artifact-simulator/README.md

     - the second largest roll value is colored yellow
     - the largest roll value is colored red

-    Thus the warmer your history looks, the better that is! :)
+    Thus the warmer your history looks, the better that is!!

 ### List of current supported domains
 Currently, we have these domain IDs to choose from and farm.